jasminSlootweg/Python-Practice/README.md

-# Early-2010-work
+# Python Practice
-A collection of my projects from 2010 to 2018, in my early years of highschool.
+A collection of practice projects to work on my Python Skills